Moonsong-Labs/double-zero/README.md

 > **This trade-off creates a barrier** for organizations that need a **hybrid solution** combining the benefits of both
 > private and controlled systems in the public blockchain ecosystem.

-## 💡 The Double Zero Framework
+## 💡 The Private Validium Framework

-**Double Zero** empowers organizations to operate within private blockchain environments while seamlessly connecting to public networks.
+**Private Validium** empowers organizations to operate within private blockchain environments while seamlessly connecting to public networks.
 This is achieved through:

 - **Validium Chains**: Ensures confidentiality by keeping sensitive data off-chain while leveraging zero-knowledge